UFC Fight Night: Marquardt vs. Palhares

-UFC Fight Night: Marquardt vs. Palhares (also known as UFC Fight Night 22) and originally scheduled as UFC Fight Night: Maia vs. Belcher, was a mixed martial arts event held by the Ultimate Fighting Championship on September 15, 2010 at the Frank Erwin Center in Austin, Texas.
+UFC Fight Night: Marquardt vs. Palhares (also known as UFC Fight Night 22) and originally scheduled as UFC Fight Night: Maia vs. Belcher, was a mixed martial arts event held by the Ultimate Fighting Championship on September 15, 2010, at the Frank Erwin Center in Austin, Texas.
 The event also served as a lead in to the season premiere of The Ultimate Fighter: Team GSP vs. Team Koscheck.

 Background

 The card for the event was plagued with numerous injuries, with multiple potential fights being called off as a result.

 Jim Miller and Gleison Tibau were reported to be fighting at UFC Live: Jones vs. Matyushenko, but the fight was moved to this card.

 On August 1, 2010, Alan Belcher withdrew from the main event fight with Demian Maia after undergoing emergency eye surgery.

 On August 2, 2010, the bout between Nate Marquardt and Rousimar Palhares, which was originally scheduled for UFC 118 was moved to this event to serve as the new main event.
 As a result of this, Maia was moved to UFC 118 where he defeated Mario Miranda by unanimous decision in the same slot as the Marquardt vs. Palhares bout would have been.

 On August 9, 2010, it was announced Tomasz Drwal would face David Branch because both of their original opponents had to withdraw from their bouts due to injury.
 Nick Catone, who was scheduled to fight Drwal, needed shoulder and back surgery.
 Aaron Simpson, who was scheduled to fight Branch, had a staph infection in his elbow.

 On August 18, 2010, Mac Danzig was pulled from his UFC 115 rematch with Matt Wiman due to an unknown injury.
-Efrain Escudero was then pulled from a bout with John Gunderson to face Wiman in the co-main event, but Wiman broke his arm while training.
+Efraín Escudero was then pulled from a bout with John Gunderson to face Wiman in the co-main event, but Wiman broke his arm while training.
 Escudero instead faced touted prospect Charles Oliveira, while Gunderson faced returning UFC veteran Yves Edwards.
 The Danzig/Wiman rematch was rescheduled for UFC Live: Cruz vs. Johnson in October 2011, where Wiman won by unanimous decision.

 During the weigh-in, Efrain Escudero weighed in at 159 lb, resulting in his bout with Charles Oliveira becoming a catchweight bout.